Economic and Political Overview

 Main Sectors of Industry

 Kenya is particularly advanced in the sector of services and has been the source of innovations adopted throughout the continent (for example, it was the first country to sell government bonds through mobile phones).
-It is also the third-largest producer of tea and first exporter (in volume) in the world, the 8th producer of dry beans, the 15th producer of oilseeds, and is among the 20 largest coffee exporters (FAO).
-The primary sector represents 22.4% of Kenyan GDP and employs 54% of the workforce (World Bank, latest data available), making agriculture and horticulture the two largest sectors of the national economy.
-Coffee, wheat, sugarcane, fruit and vegetables are among the main crops, and dairy products, beef, fish, pork, poultry, and eggs are the main animal products.
-The country exports tea, coffee, cut flowers and vegetables.
-According to the World Bank, the agriculture sector contracted by 1.5% in the first half of 2022 amid the worst drought in 40 years.
+The country is the third-largest producer of tea and the leading exporter by volume in the world.
+It is also the eighth-largest producer of dry beans and ranks among the top 20 coffee exporters (FAO).
+The primary sector represents 21.8% of Kenyan GDP and employs 32.3% of the workforce (World Bank, latest data available), making agriculture and horticulture the two largest sectors of the national economy.
+Coffee, wheat, sugarcane, fruit, and vegetables are among the main crops, and dairy products, beef, fish, pork, poultry, and eggs are the main animal products.
+The country exports tea, coffee, cut flowers, and vegetables.
+According to data from the Central Bank, the agricultural sector grew by 6.1%, 4.8%, and 4.2% in the first three quarters of 2024, respectively.

-Industry accounts for 17% of the GDP and employs only 6% of the workforce.
+Industry accounts for 16.9% of the GDP and employs only 15.6% of the workforce.
 Although the country has little in terms of mineral resources, some high-value minerals, such as titanium, have considerable potential.
-In addition, Kenya could become an oil and gas producer in the years to come, as new oil deposits (with a potential of 750 million barrels) were found following the drilling of exploration wells in the Turkana County (North-West).
-The manufacturing sector is estimated to account for 7% of GDP, with the processing of agricultural products as the main subsector.
+In addition, Kenya could become an oil and gas producer in the years to come, as new oil deposits (with a potential of 750 million barrels) were found following the drilling of exploration wells in Turkana County (North-West).
+Manufacturing, estimated to account for 8% of GDP, with the processing of agricultural products as the main subsector, is estimated to have grown by 1.3% in the first quarter of 2024 (marking the slowest pace since 2008), accelerated to 3.2% in the second quarter, and then slowed to 2.3% in the third (Central Bank data).

-The services sector contributes to 54.4% of the GDP and employs 39% of the workforce.
+The services sector contributes to 55.4% of the GDP and employs 52.2% of the workforce.
 Tourism, a core sector of the Kenyan economy, has been hit by several terrorist attacks carried out by the Al-Shabab group since 2013.
-According to a performance update by the Kenya Tourism Board, the total number of arrivals in Kenya in the period Jan-Nov 2022 grew by 74.5% compared to the same period one year earlier, recording more than 1.3 million arrivals (70.2% of the level recorded before the pandemic).
-Manufacturing and financial industries, although modest, are among the most sophisticated in East Africa.
-The IT and communications sectors are expanding rapidly and the construction industry is very dynamic.
-The growth pace of transport, medicine, education and financial services makes Kenya a regional hub.
-Furthermore, Mombasa is the third-largest port in Africa.
+According to a performance update by the Kenya Tourism Board, the total number of arrivals in Kenya surged to 2.4 million in 2024, marking a 15% increase from 2023 and recording a substantial increase in earnings, which rose by 19.8% to KES 452.2 billion (approximately USD 3.49 billion), up from USD 2.92 billion one year earlier.
+The IT and communications sectors are expanding rapidly, and the construction industry is very dynamic.
+The growth pace of transport, medicine, education, and financial services makes Kenya a regional hub.
+Furthermore, Mombasa is the largest port in East Africa.
+In the banking sector, the 14 largest banks—accounting for 87% of total sector assets—each had core capital exceeding KES 10 billion as of the end of Q3 2024.
+Their strong domestic and regional franchises continue to underpin solid financial profile metrics (data Fitch Ratings).

 Breakdown of Economic Activity By Sector Agriculture Industry Services